Epidemic models with digital and manual contact tracing: Introduction

-In the present paper, we first analyse a similar model as in \cite{zhang_analysing_2021} but now with digital contact tracing by assuming that a fraction $\pi$ of individuals installs a contact tracing app (and follows the advice if notified).
+In \cite{zhang_analysing_2021}, we considered a Markovian SIR epidemic model with manual contact tracing by assuming that once individuals are diagnosed, they perform manual tracing without delay, thus reaching each contact with probability $p$.
+In the present paper, we instead analyze a model with \emph{digital} contact tracing by assuming that a fraction $\pi$ of individuals installs a contact-tracing app (and follows the advice if notified).
 Once an app-user is diagnosed, all its app-using contacts are notified, with the result that they isolate and test themselves without delay.
 For those who test positive, their app-using contacts are also notified, and so on.
 Furthermore, for both manual and digital contact tracing, we assume that traced individuals who have recovered naturally are also identified and are subject to contact tracing.
+Please note the conceptual difference between digital and manual contact tracing: manual contact tracing may happen if a contacted \emph{individual} is traced (which happens with probability $p$), whereas digital contact tracing happens if both the individuals are app-users thus creating an app-using \emph{connection} (or edge).

-Using large population approximations, we approximate the early epidemic process with digital tracing by a two-type branching process where type-1 "individuals" are \textit{app-using components} (in terms of app-users) and type-2 are non-app-users.
-We then analyse the model having both types of contact tracing in place, i.e., reaching a fraction $p$ of all contacts using manual contact tracing and additionally all app-using contacts if the tested individual is an app-user (making up a fraction $\pi$ in the community).
-The limiting process in this case is shown to be a two-type branching process, where both the type-1 and type-2 "individuals" are the to-be-traced components, but type-1 starts with an app-user and type-2 with a non-app-user.
+Using large population asymptotics, we prove that the early epidemic process with digital tracing may be approximated by a two-type branching process where type-1 ``individuals" are \textit{app-using components} (in terms of app-users) and type-2 are non-app-users.
+We then analyze the model having both types of contact tracing in place, i.e. reaching a fraction $p$ of all contacts using manual contact tracing and additionally all app-using contacts if the tested individual is an app-user (making up a fraction $\pi$ in the community).
+The limiting process in this case is shown to be a two-type branching process, where both type-1 and type-2 represent the to-be-traced components - referred to as ``macro-individuals", but type-1 starts with an app-user and type-2 with a non-app-user.

-One important conclusion from the analysis is that the combined effect is better than if the two types of contact tracing act independently.
-More precisely, let $r_M$ be the reduction (of the basic reproduction number) from manual contact tracing, $r_D$ from digital contact tracing, and $r_{DM}$ be the combined reduction.
-If the manual and digital tracing acts independently, then we would have $1-r_{DM}=(1 -r_M)(1-r_D)$, but in fact, our analysis shows that $r_{DM}> 1-(1 -r_M)(1-r_D).$